ashah2012/ashah2012.github.io/_posts/2019-01-17-write-file-to-remote-drive-with-credentials.markdown

 ```

 As mentioned, in their [API documentation](https://www.jcifs.org/src/docs/api/) -
-"the SmbFile, SmbFileInputStream , and SmbFileOutputStream classes are analogous to the File, FileInputStream, and FileOutputStream classes"
+"the SmbFile, SmbFileInputStream , and SmbFileOutputStream classes are analogous to the File, FileInputStream, and FileOutputStream classes".